marcw/marc.weistroff.net/about.rst

 About this Website
 ------------------

-This website is hosted on a EC2 micro instance and served by varnish & ngninx.
+This website is hosted on Amazon S3.

 The website itself is written in restructured text and built with a small script.
 Sourcecode can be `found on github